romanomaccary/geneticgrbs_v2/README.md

 The Python code that implements the SS96 stochastic model is also contained in this repo; it was originally forked from [this public repository](https://github.com/anastasia-tsvetkova/lc_pulse_avalanche) by one of the co-authors, but has undergone significant changes.

-To identify the peaks in the LCs we have used [`MEPSA`](https://www.fe.infn.it/u/guidorzi/new_guidorzi_files/code.html) ([Guidorzi 2015](https://www.sciencedirect.com/science/article/pii/S2213133715000025)), which is an algorithm aimed at identifying peaks within a uniformly sampled, background subtracted/detrended time series affected by statistical uncorrelated Gaussian noise, conceived specifically for the analysis of GRB LCs.
+To identify the statistically significant peaks in the LCs we have used [`MEPSA`](https://www.fe.infn.it/u/guidorzi/new_guidorzi_files/code.html) ([Guidorzi 2015](https://www.sciencedirect.com/science/article/pii/S2213133715000025)), an algorithm aimed at identifying peaks within a uniformly sampled, background subtracted/detrended time series affected by statistical uncorrelated Gaussian noise, conceived specifically for the analysis of GRB LCs.

 ## Installation

 To run the code, it is advised to create a self-contained `conda` environment with all the required libraries installed.
-To create the aformentioned environment, which we called `pygad3`, just run the following four lines of code (or follow the instructions in the file `./conda_pygad3_env.txt`, which contains also the version of all the installed packages):
+To create the aformentioned environment (which we called `pygad3`) just run the following four lines of code (or follow the instructions in the file `./conda_pygad3_env.txt`, which contains also the version of _all_ the installed packages):
 ```bash
 # 1. create the conda environment
 conda create -n pygad3 python=3.10